 Epsom RDA is a registered charity and a member of the National Riding for the Disabled Association.
 We provide opportunities for disabled people to learn to ride to benefit their health and general well being.
 Sessions are held seven days a week at our own stables with indoor and outdoor riding schools.
 The age you can start will depend on your disability, but is usually at the age of 5.
 There are special programmes for specific disabilities that start at age 3.
 You will need to put on your child or young person's name on the waiting list, which is currently 2 years.

 Focus Surrey is a Saturday club in Cheam for children and young people with autism aged 2-16.
 The club runs September-December and February-May/June (dependent on where Easter falls).
 The club runs from 10AM-12noon for children aged 2-10, and then from 1PM-3PM for children and young people aged 11-16.
-The club is also a place where parents/carers can meet other parents/carers in similar positions and listen to talks from guest speakers on autism-related subjects. *Please note that parents/carers must stay on-site for the duration of the club.* To register a child or young person, follow this link.
+The club is also a place where parents/carers can meet other parents/carers in similar positions and listen to talks from guest speakers on autism-related subjects. *Please note that parents/carers must stay on-site for the duration of the club.* Register a child or young person.

 Get on Downs is a parent led support group for families with children and young people with Down's syndrome or have has a pre-natal diagnosis.
 We meet every Wednesday, 9.30-11.30AM in term-time at the PlayWise Hub in Sutton Library for good coffee, good chat and great cake.
 Children and young people of all ages are welcome to play with stimulating toys or in the sensory shed in a safe and comfortable environment.
 We offer support and advice for new families, arrange useful speakers for informal discussions, and social events, with the occasional spa day.